Howl and Other Poems: The "Other Poems"

-Though "Howl" was certainly Ginsberg's most famous poem, the collection includes many examples of Ginsberg at his peak, many of which garnered nearly as much attention and praise as "Howl."
+Though "Howl" was Ginsberg's most famous poem, the collection includes many examples of Ginsberg at his peak, many of which garnered nearly as much attention and praise as "Howl."
 These poems include:

 "America"

-"America"is a poem in a conversation form between the narrator and America.
+"America" is a poem in a conversation form between the narrator and America.
 When the narrator says "It Occurs to me that I am America", he follows with "I am talking to myself again."
 The tone is generally humorous and often sarcastic though the subject is often quite serious.
 He references several heroes and martyrs of significant movements such as the labor movement.
 These include: Leon Trotsky, the Scottsboro Boys, Sacco and Vanzetti, and Wobblies (Industrial Workers of the World members).
 He includes several events of personal significance including his Uncle Max coming over from Russia, William S. Burroughs living in Tangier, and how his mother, Naomi, would take him to Communist meetings when he was seven.
 "America" can be seen as a continuation of the experiment he started with the long line and fixed base of "Howl."
 Ginsberg said, "What happens if you mix long and short lines, single breath remaining the rule of measure?
 I didn't trust free flight yet, so went back to fixed base to sustain the flow, 'America'."